Adaptive loose optimization for robust question answering: Experiments

 \subsubsection{Implementation Details}

 We keep the same settings as BERT+BP and BERT+LM\footnote{\url{https://github.com/dmis-lab/position-bias/blob/master/README.md}} for a fair comparison.
 Methods are implemented by modifying the open-sourced PyTorch implementations\footnote{\url{https://github.com/huggingface/transformers}}.
 In particular, the maximum sequence and question length is set to 384 and 64 respectively.
 The maximum answer length is set to 30.
-We train BERT+BP+LO, BERT+LM+LO, and BERT+LO for two epochs with a batch size of 12, an initial learning rate such as $3e^{-5}$, and a fixed seed of 42.
+We train BERT+BP+ALO, BERT+LM+ALO, and BERT+ALO for two epochs with a batch size of 12, an initial learning rate such as $3e^{-5}$, and a fixed seed of 42.
 The maximum norm of gradients is set to 1.
 The other settings are shown in the released code.